n-b/tatin/README.md

  * The “Modified-At” returned by opensource.apple.com when requesting the tarballs is _relatively_ coherent after 2010.
 (The epoch of opensource.apple.com seems to be the 5th of February 2009.)
 This date is used as the GIT_AUTHOR_DATE and GIT_COMMITTER_DATE. [^git]
  * Additionally, the git user is set to `opensource.apple.com <opensource@apple.com>`.
 By setting this and the commit/author dates, the commit hashes stay the same when a repository is recreated from zero.
 * creates a repository at `github.com/unofficial-opensource-apple/<project>`

+_(Warning: it’s written in Python and I am a total Python noob.
+On the other hand, pull requests are welcome.)_

 GitX does a decent job to quicky look at the history of a repo.
 If you’d rather use the CLI, this format is the best I’ve found so far.